Do Google Ads Work for Restaurants?

 - App: you can drive app adoption as well using this ad type – with this campaign goal, you can increase app adoption and in-app usage as well.

-For example, “Best hamburgers in San Diego.”
+For example, the keyword phrase: “Best hamburgers in San Diego.”

 When someone clicks on your ads you are charged the cost-per-click (CPC), and the searcher is taken to your website, or a call is initiated to your restaurant, for example.